vikgmdev/bitcoin-indexer/README.md

-# Exodus Engineering Coding Challenge - Backend
+# Bitcoin indexer - Backend

 The purpose of this project is to store and index Bitcoin OP_RETURN data for all transactions after a certain block.
 This data will then be served on an HTTP endpoint as a JSON payload.